Last Updated on September 19, 2022

 In fact, if you happen to visit a farm that lets you cut your own tree, you might want to check the tree thoroughly: You may find a bird’s nest in there!

-They can also be composted.
-You can even use their branches and trunk for creating DIY decorations and coasters.
+Real trees can also be composted.
+You can even use their branches and trunks to create DIY decorations and coasters.

 Alternatively, most big cities and towns have curbside pick-up options for recycling real Christmas trees, along with drop-off centers.